 After your potential buyer stops because the cover is so amazing it caught their eye, they’re going to read the title.
 If the title is lame, they’re going to keep walking.
 You have about three seconds to keep them engaged.
 (If they read the title and like it, they’re going to flip to the back to read the book description.
 Make sure it’s good!)

-Tips for crafting a children’s book author:
+Tips for crafting a children’s book title:

 - Make your title catchy and short.
 Definitely don’t give away the whole story with your title.
 Playful but slightly elusive.
 Clear but with a curiosity.